evacaribbean/Blog/README.md

 ## Different Database Connections

 In the [previous](https://github.com/evacaribbean/Blog#a-database-connected) blog post a Java DB (Derby) *network* JDBC driver was used to connect to an Apache's Derby database.
 Below is an *embedded* Derby JDBC driver used to connect to the same database.
-And thereafter a connection showing how to connect to a MySQL database, using a network JDBC driver.
+Thereafter, a connection showing how to connect to a MySQL database (using a network JDBC driver).

 <br>
 <br>

 ### support

-The JDBC API (Java Database Connectiviy, Application Programming Interface) is a Java API that was designed to make the everyday db-administation easy.
+The JDBC API (Java Database Connectiviy, Application Programming Interface) is a Java API that was designed to make the everyday database administation easy.
 Three common programming tasks that JDBC API gives great support in are: 1) to connect to a database 2) to update, send, and retrieve data 3) to ask queries and analyse data.

 Especially data that's stored in a relational db.